 1 teaspoon baking powder

 2 3/4 cups plus 2 tablespoons cups all-purpose flour (or you can measure 3 cups and remove 2 tablespoons flour)

 1 cup (2 sticks) unsalted butter browned (and cooled)

 3 nectarines or peaches, pitted, skin removed and thinly sliced (between 1/8 and 1/4-inch thick)

 or 1 jar of fig spread, at room temperature, or use a 13oz jar of jam/preserves

 Brown your butter: Melt butter in a small/medium saucepan over medium-low heat.
 It will melt, then foam, then turn clear golden and finally start to turn brown and smell nutty.
 Stir frequently, scraping up any bits from the bottom as you do.
 Keep your eyes on it; it burns very quickly after it browns and the very second that you turn around to do something else.
 Set it in the freezer until solid (about 30 minutes).

 Preheat the oven to 375°F. Butter a 9×13 inch pan, or spray it with a nonstick spray.

-Store in sealed container in the fridge or freeze.
+Store in a sealed container in the fridge or freezer.